Let It Be (song)

-Composition and recording
+Origin and background

-Origins

-Two conflicting explanations exist concerning the origins of the song.
-McCartney himself has stated that he had the idea of "Let It Be" after he had a dream about his mother, Mary Patricia McCartney, who had died of cancer in 1956, when Paul was fourteen.
-McCartney later said: "It was great to visit with her again.
+Two conflicting explanations exist concerning the origin of the song.
+McCartney stated that he had the idea of "Let It Be" after he had a dream about his mother Mary Patricia McCartney, who had died of cancer in 1956 when Paul was 14.
+"It was great to visit with her again.
 I felt very blessed to have that dream.
 So that got me writing 'Let It Be'."
-In a later interview he said about the dream that his mother had told him, "It will be all right, just let it be."
-While it is widely interpreted as an allusion to the Virgin Mary, in particular the Annunciation, McCartney has typically replied that listeners can interpret the song however they like.
+In a later interview, he said about the dream that his mother had told him, "It will be all right, just let it be."
+The song is widely interpreted as an allusion to the Virgin Mary, in particular the Annunciation, although McCartney has typically replied that listeners can interpret the song however they like.

-An earlier, differing explanation of the origins of the song was given by the Beatles' road manager Malcolm Evans, who claimed that McCartney had conceived the song after having a vision of Evans during the group's meditation sessions in India in March 1968.
-In a 1975 interview with David Frost, Evans stated:Paul was meditating one day and I came to him in a vision.
+Another explanation of the origin of the song was given by the Beatles' road manager Mal Evans, who claimed that McCartney had conceived the song after having a vision of Evans during the group's meditation sessions in India in March 1968.
+He stated in a 1975 interview with David Frost:

+Paul was meditating one day and I came to him in a vision.
 And I was just standing there saying let it be, let it be, and that's where the song came from.
-And it's funny, because I drove him home from a session one night, and it was three o'clock in the morning, raining, dark in London, and Paul was telling this, you know, saying I've wrote this song, he told me the instant, the song is gonna be 'Brother Malcolm', but uh, I want to change 'Brother Malcolm' in case we give the wrong idea!McCartney first began to play around with "Let It Be" in the recording studio in between takes of "Piggies" on 19 September 1968, during the sessions for The Beatles ("The White Album").
-During this rehearsal, "Brother Malcolm", referring to Evans, is sung instead of "Mother Mary", corroborating Evans' explanation; the former lyric would also occasionally be sung by McCartney during later rehearsals of the song.
+And it's funny, because I drove him home from a session one night, and it was three o'clock in the morning, raining, dark in London, and Paul was telling this, you know, saying I've wrote this song, he told me the instant, the song is gonna be "Brother Malcolm", but uh, I want to change "Brother Malcolm" in case we give the wrong idea!

+McCartney first began to play around with "Let It Be" in the recording studio in between takes of "Piggies" on 19 September 1968, during the sessions for The Beatles ("The White Album").
+During this rehearsal, he sang "Brother Malcolm" (referring to Evans) instead of "Mother Mary", corroborating Evans' explanation.

+In the podcast McCartney: A Life in Lyrics, McCartney reflected that William Shakespeare's Hamlet may have subconsciously inspired "Let It Be".
+McCartney recalled memorizing Shakespeare passages during his school years, and later having it pointed out to him that in Act 5, Scene 2, as he dies, Hamlet comforts his friend with the words, "But let it be.
+Horatio, I am dead."
+McCartney interpreted the line as the playwright's answer to the eternal question posed in the protagonist's earlier soliloquy, "to be or not to be?"
+He considered whether the phrase may have bubbled up from his subconscious so many years later, as his late mother in a dream, offering him the same comforting advice during a stressful period in his own life.